 Depending on the number of your plugins, searching for updates and installing them can take up a significant chunk of time.
 You may also come across overlap in the functionality of your plugins or ones that haven’t been updated in such a long time that they probably shouldn’t remain on your site.
 As you dive into plugin maintenance, you may need to rework certain portions of your website to remove redundancy or outdated plugins.
 Overall, this improves your site performance and user experience, but updating your plugins may entail a tedious task at the outset.

 Have you changed your password since you began using WordPress?
 Many users overlook this simple but crucial component to WordPress site maintenance.
 Using an old password increases your vulnerability, in particular against brute-force attacks.
 Set a password change reminder on your phone or add it to a to-do list so that you don’t forget to update your credentials from time to time.
 Whether you want to do it monthly, quarterly, twice a year or yearly, your frequent updates make your site even harder to hack.
-Stumped on coming up with unique passwords over and over again?
+Stumped about coming up with unique passwords over and over again?
 There are plugins that you can find that will generate random passwords at your specified intervals to help you stay on track – or – you can check out websites like this one to generate strong passwords.

 Sprucing up your WordPress site involves more than behind-the-scenes maintenance.
 Keeping your pages fresh and presentable makes visitors more likely to come by and click around your site.
 A well-maintained site is more likely to have favorable SEO rankings as well.
 Perform general maintenance regularly, even daily, to keep things from piling up.
 Even combing through your site for a few minutes each week makes a huge difference long-term.
 Have a dedicated service take care of regular cleanups, so you have peace of mind about the performance of your WordPress site.

 Steps for cleanup